LGBTQ rights in Afghanistan: Attacks on gay men

 Gay men have reportedly been lured to their deaths both by the Taliban government and the Islamic Republic of Afghanistan: according to activists, national security officials would make fake profiles on social media sites and dupe them into meeting them, often killing and raping them.
 In 2021, the Taliban lured a gay man in Kabul into meeting them using social media, and proceeded to rape and beat him.
-In 2022, the Taliban tortured and killed a 22-year-old gay medical student in Kabul.
+In 2022, the Taliban tortured and killed Hamed Sabouri, a 22-year-old gay medical student in Kabul.

-There have been reports of kidnappings, beatings, killings, and gang rapes against members of the LGBT community under the post-2021 government.
+There have been reports of kidnappings, beatings, killings, and gang rapes against members of the LGBTQ community under the post-2021 government.

 Discrimination protections

 Islamic Republic of Afghanistan

 No law existed in Afghanistan to address discrimination or harassment on the basis of sexual orientation or gender identity.
 In response to foreign inquiries, the Afghan Social Democratic Party stated that it "favored an international effort to fight the AIDS-HIV pandemic, but that homosexuality and same-sex marriages are opposed by all great religions."
-No political party or interest group expressed support for LGBT rights.
+No political party or interest group expressed support for LGBTQ rights.

 Afghanistan law prohibited a political party, interest group or social club from advocating anything that is in opposition to Islamic morality.
-Absent a change in the law, it was unlikely that a political or social organization advocating LGBT rights would be permitted to exist and promote its viewpoints.
+Absent a change in the law, it was unlikely that a political or social organization advocating LGBTQ rights would be permitted to exist and promote its viewpoints.